valerii-martell/golden-eye/README.md

 and crypto exchange APIs, displays them on the website and provides them in JSON and XML formats through its own RESTful API.
 Manually editing exchange rates and manually requesting the latest updates is also available.
-The system automatically collects all required currency exchange rates and updates them in the database every 10 minutes.
+The system automatically collects all required currency exchange rates and updates them in the database every hour.

 **Technology stack:**

 - Language: Python
 - Framework: Flask
-- Databases: PostgreSQL separated for main data and for external APIs logs
+- Databases: 2 PostgreSQL separated for main data and for external APIs logs
 - ORM: Peewee
 - Jobs scheduler: APScheduler
 - Frontend: Jinja2 and Bootstrap 4